World Series Of Mahjong: History

 The World Series Of Mahjong (WSOM) was established by World Mahjong Ltd.(WML) in 2007.
 Chunglai Hui, a designer from Hong Kong, won the first tournament.
 Following tournaments were held in 2008, 2010, and 2015.

 Rule set

 The rules for the tournament were developed by Alan Kwan as a slight modification of his Zung Jung (中庸) pattern-based scoring system.
-The tournament uses sets of 136 tiles, excluding the bonus flower tiles, and pairs of dice.
-Prevailing wind is not recognized.
+The tournament used sets of 136 tiles, excluding the bonus flower tiles, and pairs of dice.
+Prevailing wind was not recognized.

 Champions

 The names are ordered as Given name and Surname.